- Google Pay, Apple Pay

 1. Shop around for a new account

-Before you close down your old account, take the time to shop around and find a new account to replace it with.
-Think about what features you're currently unhappy with and ensure that your new account doesn’t have these things.
+Before you close your current bank account, take the time to shop around and find a new account to replace it with.
+Here are a few things to consider when you're looking for a new bank account:

 When you’ve found the right one to suit your needs, go ahead and open the account.